ElliotTheRobot/LILACS-mycroft-core/README.md

         Input: do aliens exist
         2017-04-21 18:51:02,029 - CLIClient - INFO - Speak: Drake equation : number of communicating civilizations in the Milky Way, 10

-        Input:when will the world end
-        2017-04-21 18:51:26,287 - CLIClient - INFO - Speak: learning correct answer
-        2017-04-21 18:51:29,106 - CLIClient - INFO - Speak: time until the end of the world is 5 billion years, (The world will effectively end 5 billion years from now when the Sun becomes a red giant.
-As a red giant, the Sun will lose roughly 30% of its mass and (without tidal effects) the Earth will move to an orbit 1.7 AU from the Sun when the star reaches its maximum radius.
-Therefore, the planet is expected to escape envelopment by the expanded Sun's sparse outer atmosphere, though most, if not all, remaining life will be destroyed because of the Sun's increased luminosity.
-However, a more recent simulation indicates that Earth's orbit will decay due to tidal effects and drag, causing it to enter the red giant Sun's atmosphere and be destroyed.)

 Answering How to questions (WIP, lists available how tos, gets short an detailed step by step and pictures of each step)

         Input: how to boil an egg